MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-customers.md

 ## B2B Companies

 If you use B2B in Shopify, in addition to customers you can also create companies.
 You can link one or more individual customers to a company.
-You can also define payment terms, locations, and catalogues.
+You can also define payment terms, locations, and catalogs.

 ## Important settings when importing B2B companies from Shopify